Eze-Falana/Applying-filters-to-SQL-Queries/README.md

 <img width="628" alt="Screenshot 2024-08-13 at 10 42 14" src="https://github.com/user-attachments/assets/f4b42b70-110b-4e09-bd05-1fca0fb3be68">

-This query retrieves records from log_in_attempts where login attempts occurred after 18:00 and were unsuccessful.
+This query retrieves records from **'log_in_attempts;** where login attempts occurred after 18:00 and were unsuccessful.

 ## Filter Login Attempts on Specific Dates
 A suspicious event was reported on the 9th of May 2022.
 To investigate, I needed to filer login activity from 09/05 22 and the preceding day.
 Here is the SQL query I used: